georgiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The name of someone involved, providing it is not a juvenile

-• The assumed location of the record in question such as a city, county, or state name
+• The assumed location of the record in question, such as a city, county, or state name

-Third party sites are not government sponsored websites, and record availability may differ from official channels.
+Third party sites are not government-sponsored websites, and record availability may differ from official channels.

 How to Request Family Court Records in Georgia

 To obtain Family Court records in Georgia, contact the Clerk of Superior Court in the county where the case was heard.
-Visit the website of the Clerk’s Office to learn its address and other details about obtaining Family Court records.
+Visit the Clerk’s Office website to learn its address and other details about obtaining Family Court records.
 Clerk’s Offices may choose to accept requests for court records one or more of the following methods: online, in person, by mail, and by phone.
 Note that Georgia Superior Court Clerks charge nominal fees for searching and copying family court records.

 The Clerk’s Office may not have old records available.
-For example, Georgia Superior Court Clerks only provide records for divorces that took place after August 1996.
+For example, Georgia Superior Court Clerks only provide records for divorces after August 1996.
 Those looking for older divorce records must contact the Georgia Office of Vital Records.
 This office maintains records of divorces finalized in the state between June 1952 to August 1996.

 Both government websites and organizations may offer divorce and marriage records.
 Similarly, third party public record websites can also provide these types of records.
-But because third party organizations are not operated or sponsored by the government, record availability may vary.
-Further, marriage and divorce records are considered highly private and are often sealed, meaning availability of these types of records cannot be guaranteed.
+However, because third-party organizations are not operated or sponsored by the government, record availability may vary.
+Further, marriage and divorce records are considered highly private and are often sealed, meaning the availability of these types of records cannot be guaranteed.

 disclaimer